callstack-internal/react-native-visionos/README.md

 ## API Reference

 ### App entry point
 React native visionOS uses SwiftUI lifecycle.
 The app entry point is now `App.swift` file (by default it is `main.m`).
-This change allows to use full capabilities of the visionOS SDK.
+This change allows us to use full capabilities of the visionOS SDK.

 Here is a example from the template:
 ```swift